felipedev404/FelipePlayFab/README.md

 at the top.

 # Getting a Player ID:
-To retrieve the player's PlayFab ID, you can call FelipePlayFab.PlayerID(callback).
+To get the player's PlayFab ID, you can call FelipePlayFab.PlayerID(callback).
 For Example:
 ```
 FelipePlayFab.PlayerID(playerId =>